Young's Market Company Building

 It was originally a retail market and office building, designed by architect Charles F. Plummer.
 The Spanish Renaissance Revival style building features marble columns and a terra-cotta frieze.
 In 1958, Young's moved to a headquarters building on Central Avenue.

+In the 1980's it featured in the films Body Double and Fright Night.

 It has been renovated into 44 live-work lofts in 1997.
-The original architect was Charles F. Plummer.

 The Young's Market Company Building commercial block is a Los Angeles Historic-Cultural Monument.
 On June 15, 2004, it was added to the National Register of Historic Places.